Reinforcement Learning in Different Phases of Quantum Control: Introduction

-In this paper, we adopt a radically different approach to this problem based on machine learning (ML)~\cite{sutton_barto,bishop,mnih_15_ATARI,silver_16_ALPHAGO,dunjko_16}.
-ML has recently been applied successfully to several problems in equilibrium condensed matter physics~\cite{carleo_17,carrasquilla_17} and turbulent dynamics~\cite{reddy_16}, and here we demonstrate that Reinforcement Learning (RL) provides deep insights into nonequilibrium quantum dynamics.
-Specifically, we use a modified version of the Watkins Q-learning algorithm~\cite{sutton_barto} to teach a computer agent to find driving protocols which prepare a quantum system in a target state $|\psi_*\rangle$ starting from an initial state $|\psi_i\rangle$ by controlling a time-dependent field.
+In this paper, we adopt a radically different approach to this problem based on machine learning (ML)~\cite{sutton_barto,bishop,mnih_15_ATARI,silver_16_ALPHAGO,dunjko_16,ML_review,judson_92}.
+ML has recently been applied successfully to several problems in equilibrium condensed matter physics~\cite{carleo_17,carrasquilla_17}, turbulent dynamics~\cite{reddy_16,colabrese_17} and experimental design~\cite{krenn_16,melnikov_17}, and here we demonstrate that Reinforcement Learning (RL) provides deep insights into nonequilibrium quantum dynamics~\cite{chen_14_ML,august_18,foesel_18,zhang2018automatic,niu2018universal,albarran2018measurement}.
+Specifically, we use a modified version of the Watkins Q-Learning algorithm~\cite{sutton_barto} to teach a computer agent to find driving protocols which prepare a quantum system in a target state $|\psi_*\rangle$ starting from an initial state $|\psi_i\rangle$ by controlling a time-dependent field.
 A far-reaching consequence of our study is the existence of phase transitions in the quantum control landscape of the generic many-body quantum control problem.
 The glassy nature of the prevalent phase implies that the optimal protocol is exponentially difficult to find.
 However, as we demonstrate, the optimal solution is unstable to local perturbations.
-Instead, we discover classes of RL-motivated stable suboptimal protocols\cite{gingrich_16}, the performance of which rival that of the optimal solution in almost every aspect.
-Analyzing these suboptimal protocols, we construct a variational theory, which demonstrates that the behaviour of exponentially many degrees of freedom (d.o.f.) in a generic many-body quantum system can be described by only a few effective variables.
-We benchmark the RL results using Stochastic Descent (SD), and compare them to state-of-the-art optimal control methods such as CRAB~\cite{caneva_11} and GRAPE~\cite{grape_05,supplementary}.
+Instead, we discover classes of RL-motivated stable suboptimal protocols\cite{gingrich_16}, the performance of which rival that of the optimal solution.
+Analyzing these suboptimal protocols, we construct a variational theory, which demonstrates that the behaviour of physical degrees of freedom (d.o.f.) [which scale exponentially with the system size $L$ for ergodic models] in a non-integrable many-body quantum spin chain can be effectively described by only a few variables within the variational theory.
+We benchmark the RL results using Stochastic Descent (SD), and compare them to optimal control methods such as CRAB~\cite{caneva_11} and (for simplicity) first-order GRAPE~\cite{grape_05} (without its quasi-Newton extensions~\cite{machnes2011comparing,agundez_17,de2011second}), see discussion in the Supplemental Material~\cite{supplementary}.